 Aside from their public face, political parties have a well-organized internal structure that influences everything from who gets elected to the party’s political agenda.

-It pays to understand the intricacies of political party structure, particularly in India, where parties are so critical.
-In this post, we’ll be delving into the inner workings of political parties in the country.
+Understanding the intricacies of political party structure pays off, particularly in India, where parties are critical.
+In this post, we’ll explore the inner workings of political parties in the country.

 What are the Political Parties Structures in India?